 I hand mix each batch of biscuits to ensure the constancy is correct (which I cannot easily do when in a stand mixer) so after baking over 40 batches of biscuits I had arms of steel, but it was worth it and I keep true to how my mother, grandmother and great grandmother would have made these biscuits.

-To accompany my seven bakes, I wanted to take my much loved julenisse again, I had four design I had created in 2016, all with names and characters to give them that extra personal touch, each was named after someone I know who has played a part in my life…
+To accompany my seven bakes, I wanted to take my much loved julenisse again, I had four design I had created in 2016, and two new limited characters created for 2017.

 So after months of hard work and sewing and baking every second of every waking hour I took along over 300 julenisse (Christmas gnomes) and over 200 bags of biscuits ready to share these at the Scandi market, London.
 Final checks are done and car is packed up.